evansbenj/quinn.md/README.md

 ```

 # PEAR
 First step is to merge the overlapping portion of paired fastq files.
+I used a program called PEAR for this (https://cme.h-its.org/exelixis/web/software/pear/doc.html).

 Here is a sbatch script for this:
 ```
 #!/bin/sh
 #SBATCH --job-name=PEAR